albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Show Procedures| Show Procedures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Open the procedure search tab of the search dock window and displays all procedures for the airport.
+Opens the procedure search tab of the search dock window and displays all procedures for the airport.

-The menu item text varies depending if the airport is a part of the flight plan.
+The menu item text varies depending if the airport is a part of the flight plan and if the airport is departure or destination.
+Depending on this you will see ``Show Departure procedures ...`` or ``Show Arrival/Approach procedures ...``

+The procedure search tab expands procedure branches already added to the flight plan.
+Procedures and/or respective transitions are expanded when showing procedures for departure or destination airport.

 See :doc:`SEARCHPROCS` for more information.